omaromeir/stat540-2014-project/README.md

 <td>Omar AlOmeir</td>
 </tr>
 <tr>
-<td>Differential Expression Analysis to detect differentially regulated genes.
-Namely: normal controls vs at least one of the IBD subtypes, normal vs CD, normal vs UC. </td>
+<td>Differential Expression Analysis to detect differentially regulated genes using a linear model as implemented in limma.
+Namely: we will be looking for differential expression in normal controls vs at least one of the IBD subtypes, normal vs. CD, normal vs. UC, and UC vs. DC. </td>
 <td>Omar AlOmeir and Abrar Wafa</td>
 </tr>
 <tr>